hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

    Thirteen from the cult that worshiped doors, the Mannis.
 Eddie sees Rolands past in it and how he will betray them for the Tower.
-Rolands sees Jake falling, Sussanah gets possesed by Mia, a demon from the Prim that inhabited inside the orb, and starts to grow in her.
+Rolands sees Jake falling, Sussanah gets possesed by Mia, a demon from the Prim that inhabited inside the orb, that now starts to grow in her and wants the to steal the orb to reach the tower and free all the monsters that inhabitate the Prim.
    We understand why Roland is how he is, and why he wants to set the Tower aside to help this town, to redeem himself.
 His determination for the tower is succumbing now, he feels guilty, he is not as cold-hearted as he seems.
-Jake's death would be Roland's secret to this ka-tet, and that's hunting him, giving him nightmares, he tells no one but Talitha, the matriach of the town, which dies and is burried, but gives Roland possession of her cross to lay at the Tower).
-Andy, her robotic personal assistant, fond of telling horoscopes, says: Oh Discordia!
+   Jake's death would be Roland's secret to this ka-tet, and that's hunting him, giving him nightmares, he tells no one but Talitha, the matriach of the town, during the sessions where she helped him with his arthritis.
+She also makes Andy, her robotic personal assistant, fond of telling horoscopes, promiss that will help Roland in times of need.
+She dies of age, but gives Roland possession of her cross to lay at the Tower, Andy says O Discordia! at her burial.
 They later, after a fight realise they have been keeping secrets from each other, and Black Thirteen is the culprit, so the reconcile and share mind (like the Dogan metafor that will later be used to defeat the wolfs).
 Eddie gets knighted as a gunslinger.
 Sussanah becames a sister of Oriza, women musn't bear guns.
 4. **The wind through the keyhole**.
 Roland is hidding with the kids of Calla waiting for the worlfs.
 Want to hear the story of the young gunslinger who slayed a Werewolf?
 He tells the little sisters of Eluria story.
 Basically